readevalprint/readevalprint.github.com/_posts/2014-07-06-generate-python-with-nltk.md

 ---

 So these past few posts have been about parsing python and manipulating the AST.
 But now I'm wondering if there are other ways.
 We could use Lex-Yacc which I've been wanting to get into for a long time.
-But also I wanted to enumerate ofer the possible output programs of a specific depth.
+But also I wanted to enumerate over the possible output programs.
 So I did what any sensable programmer would do and asked Virtual Noam Chomsky.

     >>> from nltk.misc.chomsky import generate_chomsky
     >>> generate_chomsky(times=1, line_length=80)